-The following table provides information regarding the fees incurred for services related to the fiscal years ended December 31, 2020 and 2019, by EY, our independent registered public accounting firm.
+The following table provides information regarding the fees incurred for services related to the fiscal years ended December 31, 2021 and 2020, by EY, our independent registered public accounting firm.

 Year Ended December 31,

-2020 2019
+20 2021 202

-(In tho usands)
+(In thou sands)

-Audit Fees (1) \$1,143 \$1,111
+Audit Fees(1) \$ 1,075 \$ 1,143

-Tax Fees (2) 15 -
+Tax Fees(2) 112 15

 Audit-Related Fees

-All Other Fees (3) 2
+All Other Fees(3)

-Total Fees \$1,158 \$1,113
+Total Fees \$ 1,187 \$ 1,158

-(1) Audit fees are for professional services rendered for the audits of our financial statements for the years ending December 31, 2020 and 2019; reviews of quarterly financial statements; professional services rendered in connection with our registration statements and securities offerings; and other accounting and financial reporting consultation services billed as audit fees or necessary to comply with the standards of the Public Company Accounting Oversight Board (United States).
-Fees in 2019 include fees associated with our shelf registration statement on Form S-3, which we filed with the SEC in June 2019, and our "at-the-market" offering program, which we launched in June 2019.
+(1) Audit fees are for professional services rendered for the audits of our financial statements for the years ending December 31, 2021 and 2020; reviews of quarterly financial statements; professional services rendered in connection with our registration statements and securities offerings; and other accounting and financial reporting consultation services billed as audit fees or necessary to comply with the standards of the Public Company Accounting Oversight Board (United States).
 Fees in 2020 include fees associated with our "at-the-market" offering program.
+Fees in 2021 include fees associated with our prospectus supplement for our purchase agreement with Lincoln Park Capital, which we filed with the SEC in September 2021.